 Mini biscuits with cheese are the perfect finger food, and ideal to serve at your next get-together, BBQ, or potluck.
 They can even be made ahead with no need to keep them cold or heated.
 Serve them however you like and watch them disappear!

-*If you don’t have self-rising flour, that’s ok – you can easily make your own.
-See below for how to make all-purpose flour self-rising.
+- Self-rising flour – If you don’t have one, that’s ok – you can easily make your own with self rising flour with our guide.

 Because they are small, the biscuits require only a little bit of time to make from start to finish.
 They are ready in just 15 minutes… 5 minutes of prep time, and 10 minutes in the oven.